APikielny/mannequinchallenge/README.md

 ## Setup

 This section was copied from Google's README, now at `README_Google.md`.
+It details the necessary dependencies.
+We install this dependencies in a virtual environment, which we activate in our bash scripts.

 The code is based on PyTorch.
 The code has been tested with PyTorch 1.1 and Python 3.6.